IbrahimaSy11/amazon-como-script-dashboard/README.md

 # COMO - Early Task In Order With Timer & Batcher Dashboard

-A Tampermonkey userscript for the Amazon Fresh COMO Operations Dashboard that helps dispatchers manage batching tasks, associates, deadlines, and cart actions more efficiently.
+A Tampermonkey userscript for the Amazon Fresh COMO Operations Dashboard that helps dispatchers manage batching tasks, associates, deadlines, cart actions, and staffing more efficiently.

 ---